chinedunewbirth/awesome-ciandcd/README.md

 * [CatLight](https://catlight.io)  Build status monitor for Jenkins, TeamCity, Travis CI, Appveyor and TFS
 * [Barklarm](https://www.barklarm.com/)  Open Source multiplatform alarm munitor and build status of servers that support of CCTray Specification and Github Actions.
 * [CCMenu](http://ccmenu.org/)  OSx build status monitor for servers tha support CCTray Specification.
+* [Prometheus (https://prometheus.io/) Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability.
+It's widely used in Kubernetes and cloud-native environments and is known for its ability to gather time-series data and create powerful metrics-based alerts.

 ## Infrastructure
 The hardware,virtual machines, fram management, docker